-Set Channel/Set MMSID (VESSEL)
+Set Channel/Set MMSID

-Set MMSID (STATION)

-- Use the SELECT/ENT knob or microphone keys to select a working channel.
-Four channel numbers appear in the display as suggested channels authorized for the call to vessel.
-Other channels may be used if authorized in your area.
-No channel number appears for the call to station. - Push the SELECT/ENT knob.
-The blinking cursor moves to the first digit in the MMSID entry field.
-If the last used manual MMSID is displayed, push the SELECT/ENT knob once again. - Use the SELECT/ENT knob or microphone keys to change the MMSID for the vessel or station to call. - When the MMSID is correct, press the CALL key to send the call.
+• When the MMSID is correct, press the CALL key to send the call.
 DSC calls are made on channel 70.
-If you observe the display closely, you will see the channel number change to channel 70 momentarily and then revert to the selected working channel. - While waiting for acknowledgment from the called vessel or station, WAITING . . . . appears in the lower line of the display.
+If you observe the display closely, you will see the channel number change to channel 70 momentarily and then revert to the original working channel.

+• While waiting for acknowledgment from the called vessel or station, WAITING... appears in the lower line of the display.

-Waiting For Acknowledge (VESSEL) Waiting For Acknowledge (STATION)
+Waiting For Acknowledge

-• When the called vessel or station acknowledge your call, an alert sounds and ACK RECEIVE appears in the lower line of the display.
+• When the called vessel or station acknowledges your call, an alert sounds and ACK RECEIVE appears in the lower line of the display.

-Acknowledge Received (VESSEL)
+Acknowledge Received